-Though it may seem tedious to record each transaction, it helps you track your profitability and lets you see where your money is coming and going.
+Though it may seem tedious to record each transaction, it is important in terms of understanding your profitability by tracking exactly where your money is coming and going.
 Once you have recorded your revenue and expenses for the month, you will then total each category.
 Subtracting your revenue from your expenses will give you an idea of how much profit you made that month.
 You may want to consider holding onto some of that profit, leaving it in the business for a rainy day or to help pay your bills.